 But how you choose to discount your stacked programs is contingent to your own guidelines:

 - Can the discount be stacked with other discounts?

-- If two programs are stacked, are they calculated on base price of transaction, or is one calculated based on the net price after the initial discount?
+- If two programs are stacked, are they calculated on the base price of the transaction, or is one calculated based on the net price after the initial discount?